When the LetsEncrypt ROOT certificate expired, I was unable to access it from an older OS, which was a problem

 yum update ca-certificates

-Enable the update-ca-trust function and update the root certificate once with the update-ca-trust command
+Enable the update-ca-trust function and update the root certificate with the update-ca-trust command once

 update-ca-trust enable update-ca-trust